Fahleh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -i 'root' -A 3 /etc/passwd: Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. grep -i -v 'bin' /etc/passwd: Displays all the lines in the file /etc/passwd that do not contain the pattern “bin” grep -i '^[a-z]' /etc/ssh/sshd_config: Displays all lines of the file /etc/ssh/sshd_config starting with a letter. sed 's/A/Z/g; s/c/e/g': Replaces all characters A and c from input to Z and e respectively. tr -d "cC": Removes all letters c and C from input
+grep -i 'root' -A 3 /etc/passwd: Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. grep -i -v 'bin' /etc/passwd: Displays all the lines in the file /etc/passwd that do not contain the pattern “bin” grep -i '^[a-z]' /etc/ssh/sshd_config: Displays all lines of the file /etc/ssh/sshd_config starting with a letter. tr "A" "Z" | tr "c" "e": Replaces all characters A and c from input to Z and e respectively. tr -d "cC": Removes all letters c and C from input